UWCNuclear/MassFormula/README.md

 *Practical #4: Semi-Empirical Mass Formula* https://www.youtube.com/watch?v=B2W0OYhtddY

-# Practical on the Semi-Empirical Mass Formula
+# To download the Semi-Empirical Mass Formula repository
 The code and data file are included in this repository.

 To download all the files included in this repository on Ubuntu, paste in your terminal:

     git clone https://github.com/UWCNuclear/MassFormula.git

-To download all the files included in this repository on Windows, click "Code" at the top righ of this page and then click "Download ZIP".
+To download all the files included in this repository on Windows, click "Code" at the top right of this page and then "Download ZIP".

-*Installation instructions for Ubuntu and Anaconda and Spyder at* https://github.com/UWCNuclear/UbuntuSetUp
+*Installation instructions for Ubuntu and Anaconda and Spyder:* https://github.com/UWCNuclear/UbuntuSetUp

+# To run the Semi-Empirical Mass Formula code

+To run a Python code:

+    python bindingenergyAtest.py

+or

+    python3 bindingenergyAtest.py

 # PHY 312 Practicals

-1-2 pages: An explanation of the semi-empirical mass formula and strong evidence that you played with the Python code :-)
+1-2 pages: An explanation of the semi-empirical mass formula and its symmetry term, and strong evidence that you played with the Python code :-)

-On iKamva, by Thursday June 10th 2021, 2pm.